If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 If it seems too daunting to do all of them, just start out with one then build from there.

 This is another way you can promote/sell your art.
-You could create a blog that discusses you – your art, what motivates you, how you created your pieces, etc.
+You could create a blog that discusses you—your art, what

 Your blog can be a part of your website or a separate one.
 And It’s a great way to connect with people.

-It is said that customers want to know who you are before they buy from you!
+Customers want to know who you are before they buy from you.
 There are many articles about how to set up a blog out there.
 Just google and get started.

-My blog was started through an affiliate site called Wealthy Affiliate which provided a lot of training in creating a word-press blogging website with oodles and oodles of training (for any niche, not just art) and an extremely helpful community!
+Wealthy Affiliate’s platform is where I began my blog.
+Wealthy Affiliate provides a lot of step-by step help to create a word-press blogging website along with oodles and oodles of training (for any niche, not just art) and an extremely helpful community!
 I highly recommend them.
 Click on the banner below if you’d like to find out more affiliate marketing.

 Gift Shops and Art Galleries